Make Him Feel Welcome with Chic Points

 When FlyingWindows reaches 200 Chic Points, he will be in the Style Council!

-Well, to be perfectly honest, and it is probably not PC, and it promotes what Idi Amin says reinforces an unhealthy and unrealistic body type, but OMG, I wish i looked like one of them!!posted almost 3 years ago
+Well, to be perfectly honest, and it is probably not PC, and it promotes what Idi Amin says reinforces an unhealthy and unrealistic body type, but OMG, I wish i looked like one of them!!posted about 3 years ago

 Yeah I think it’s great that you don’t hire people who are unheathly, it’s helping the models and society.